 As job security decreases and we feel the pressure to excel, it’s easy to assume ‘work-life balance’ is a myth.
 But, out of those surveyed, 59% felt more inspired while relaxing away from work.

 Exercise boosts happiness and lowers stress – instead of spending an hour checking emails before arriving at the office, why not visit the gym instead, or change up your commute by walking to work, at least partly?

-It’s also important that when we leave the office in the evening, we really leave it.
+It’s also important that when we leave the office in the evening, we leave it.
 Smartphones have allowed us to be more connected than ever, but taking work calls or answering emails throughout your evening isn’t good for your stress levels or creative ability.
-Do yourself a favour and switch off your notifications.
+Do yourself a favor and switch off your notifications.

 We can take something positive from the fact that attitudes are shifting.